skad357/ui-hook-world/README.md

 Any Suggestion or something just send me a message to jjaulisr@gmail.com and sorry for the UI/UX i am a bad designer but i am doing this also to enhance my poor UI skills .

+# Run the project

+Just npm run start
+**The Live Project is in Netlify**.
+Check it out in https://silly-wiles-c0b044.netlify.app

+# Code Refactoring / Enhancements

+- Unit Testing (0%)
+- Responsive Design (40%)
+- The UI UX is poor i am not a designer but i am reading books about it.